gophercloud/gophercloud/docs/MIGRATING.md

   The `AuthOptsExt` struct has been removed and a `TrustID` field added to the `Scope` struct in `openstack/identity/v3/tokens`.
 Everything else is moved moved to `openstack/identity/v3/trusts`.

+Finally, for extensions that are deprecated and have been removed in a microversion, the APIs were removed entirely.
+These are:

+- `openstack/compute/v2/extensions/defsecrules`

+  This was a proxy for the Networking service, Neutron.
+Use `openstack/networking/v2/extensions/security/groups` instead.

+- `openstack/compute/v2/extensions/floatingips`

+  This was a proxy for the Networking service, Neutron.
+Use `openstack/networking/v2/extensions/layer3/floatingips` instead.

+- `openstack/compute/v2/extensions/images`

+  This was a proxy for the Image service, Glance.
+Use `openstack/image/v2/images` instead.

+- `openstack/compute/v2/extensions/networks`

+  This was a proxy for the Networking service, Neutron.
+Use `openstack/networking/v2/networks` instead.

+- `openstack/compute/v2/extensions/tenantnetworks`

+  This was a proxy for the Networking service, Neutron.
+Use `openstack/networking/v2/networks` instead.

 ### Type changes